Hrita0910/Pdf_Recommend/README.md

 ### Folder Structure
 ```
-.
+Task_1B
 ├── main.py
 ├── Dockerfile
 ├── requirements.txt
-├── Input/                 (← place your PDFs here)
+├── Input/              (place your PDFs here)
-├── Output/               (← will be created automatically to save results)
+├── Output/
 ```

 ## ⚙️ Step-by-Step Guide & Instructions

-### 1. 🧾 Create Your Input Folder
+### 1. 🧾 Clone the project

+First clone the project in VS Code.
 Place all your PDF documents to be analyzed inside a folder named `Input` in the project root.

 **Example:**
 ```